IFL Cup Finals @ The Arena at American Dream (East Rutherford, NJ)

 Championship Game: Arizona Rattlers vs. Vegas Knight Hawks

-As a final side note, I ended up walking around the indoor amusement park while trying to kill time between the end of the consolation game and me heading to Staten Island.
+As a final side note, I ended up walking around the Nickelodeon themed indoor amusement park while trying to kill time between the end of the consolation game and me heading to Staten Island.
 I must say that I'm impressed with how they managed to fit an entire amusement park with "full sized rides" in a space WAY smaller than your average amusement park.
 Also, the nostalgia bait of things such as Hey Arnold and freakin' LEGENDS OF THE HIDDEN TEMPLE is definitely...interesting.

 Footnotes